mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 upload_speed = 921600
 ```

-Uploading the ca. 220k firmware file only takes 15 seconds instead of 30.
+Note: Uploading the ca. 220k firmware file only took 15 seconds instead of 30.

 That's it for now.
 I hope this gives you a good foundation to start from when building
 your own embedded projects.
 Have fun!

 Andreas
+o